 Heartier than EasyMac, this frozen dinner pairs chicken nuggets and broccoli with Kraft's signature dish.
 And, yes, the cheese is still Kraft's signature orange hue.

 If you're feeling particularly nostalgic, many of these TV dinners are still available today.
-However you enjoy them, having a frozen meal at the ready can definitely be a lifesaver on those busy nights.
+However, you enjoy them, having a frozen meal at the ready can definitely be a lifesaver on those busy nights.
 And for more throwbacks, don't miss these 33 Super Popular Snacks From Your Childhood That Are Discontinued.